Alation/agent-studio-docs/CONTRIBUTING.md

   - Choose the base branch (`main`) of the original repository and your branch as the head branch.
   - Provide a clear title and description for your pull request.
   - Reference any related issues or bug reports.
 - **Review and Merge:** The project maintainers will review your pull request.
   You may need to make changes based on feedback.
   Once approved, they'll merge your changes into the main repository.

 ### Dependencies Upgrades Policy

 Dependencies for the Agent Studio Docs repository should only be altered by maintainers.
 For security reasons, we will not accept PRs that alter dependencies.
 We invite contributors to make requests updating these files in our issue tracker.
-If the change is significantly complicated, draft PRs are welcome, with the understanding that these PRs will be closed in favor of a duplicate PR submitted by an Alation AI Agent SDK maintainer.
+If the change is significantly complicated, draft PRs are welcome, with the understanding that these PRs will be closed in favor of a duplicate PR submitted by an Alation AI Agent Studio Documentation maintainer.